 When you get home

-Keep using your child’s usual bottle as he or she is used to it.
+Keep using your child’s usual bottle as they are used to it.
 It may take time for your child to adjust to the new palate and feeding.
 You may want to try a harder bottle or teacher beaker in the future, but please ask us for further advice before making any changes to your child’s feeding.

 We recommend that your child avoid hard foods for two weeks after the operation and should not use a dummy for this period either, unless agreed otherwise by your consultant.
-Try to stop your child putting fingers or toys into his or her mouth as this could damage it.
+Try to stop your child putting fingers or toys into their mouth as this could damage it.